ganderzz/dylanpaulus.com/_posts/2017-09-08-tips-on-creating-reusable-components.md

 ### Hello There, Children!

 One thing I come across a lot is the overuse of component properties.
 Components should almost never be used as properties.
 It ends up making components hard to use, and in the end, we are fighting with React.
-In our last example of the IconAdder, we broke this rule!
 In React, every component has a property called children (`props.children`).
 This says, whatever we pass between this component's tags, we'll insert here.
-Let's see an example transforming out IconAdder component.
+Let's see an example `props.children` in the IconAdder component.

 ```
 class IconAdder extends React.Component {